cucumberslice/gatsby-blog-site/README.md

 ## Repo usage

-First, install the dependencies of this project:
+First, Install the dependencies of this project:

 ```
 yarn install